malcomtyk21/malcomtyk21/README.md

 # 💫 About Me:
-Hi, I’m Malcom Tan, a computing undergraduate at NUS with a strong passion for full-stack development and data engineering.
+Hi, I’m Malcom, a computing undergraduate at NUS with a strong passion for full-stack development and data engineering.
 I enjoy building scalable web applications and data-driven solutions that bridge clean design with robust backend systems.
-My projects range from developing a collaborative calendar app (GroupSync) with Next.js, React, Supabase, and Tailwind CSS, to creating interactive dashboards powered by Flask, PlotlyJS, and SQL databases.
-Skilled in Python, JavaScript, and SQL, I’m eager to grow as a developer by contributing to impactful projects in web development, data pipelines, and AI-driven systems.
+My projects range from developing a collaborative calendar app (GroupSync) with Next.js, React, Supabase, and Tailwind CSS.
+I’m eager to grow as a developer by contributing to impactful projects in web development, data pipelines, and AI-driven systems.

 ## 🌐 Socials: